jpritikin/coach/content/docs/meditation/senses.md

 I am most comfortable with the visual sense, but same method likely works similarly with other senses.
 Experiment with a sensory deprivation tank?

+## Commentary

+You can combine this technique with mindful [breathing]({{< relref "breathing" >}}).
+The two techniques are highly synergistic.
+The momentary calm from mindful breathing makes it easier to withdraw from the senses, and withdrawal of the senses helps sustain the feeling of calm from mindful breathing.